-It's an event where a bunch of like-minded people get together and work on what they love - making games - for 48 hours.
-What's more fun than getting together and doing what you love, with people that love you?
+It's an event where a bunch of aspiring and experienced game designers get together and work on what they love - making games - for 48 hours.

-Programmers!
-Artists!
-Audio Engineers!
-Board game designers!
-Anyone interested in game development at all should come; team up with your newfound friends and make something amazing!
+Programmers, artists, audio engineers, board game designers, and anyone else interested in game development at all should come.
+Team up with newfound friends and make something amazing!

 Game designers of all sorts will be coming out to make games based on a theme that will be announced at the start of the event.
 There will be programmers, artists, audio engineers, narrative designers and all sorts of skills represented, but specific game experience is not necessary.
 If you're interested and willing to learn come on out!